peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 **Throws:**

 * <code>CBORException</code> - The CBOR object has an extremely
- deep level of nesting, including if the CBOR object is or has an array or map that includes itself.
+ deep level of nesting, including if the CBOR || has an array or map that includes itself.

 ### FromObject
     public static CBORObject FromObject(com.upokecenter.numbers.EInteger bigintValue)